 “He shall cover thee with his feathers, and under his wings shalt thou trust: his truth shall be thy shield and buckler.
 Thou shalt not be afraid for the terror by night; nor the arrow that flieth by day.”
 (Psalm 91:4-5)

-Our hope cannot ultimately rest in mere military might.
-God does not promise temporal safety to all, for there have been millions who have succumbed to undeserved violence.
-Our last hope is of a different order, firmly grounded in “the LORD, which is my refuge" (v.
-9).
-He responds to our trust and worship with the promise "With long |better translated as ‘eternal'| life will I satisfy him, and shew him my salvation” (v.
+Our hope cannot rest in military might.
+God does not promise temporal safety to all, for millions have succumbed to undeserved violence.
+Our last hope is of a different order, firmly grounded in “the LORD, which is my refuge” (Psalm 91:9).
+He responds to our trust and worship with the promise “with long [better translated as ‘eternal’] life will I satisfy him, and shew him my salvation” (v.
 16).
-Much more interested in our response to troubles than in our deliverance, He desires us to believe and serve Him, all the while trusting Him, even in perilous times.
+Much more interested in our response to troubles than in our deliverance, He desires us to believe and serve Him, trusting Him even in perilous times.